CalebBell/chemicals/README.rst

 Such "lookup functions" search through many databanks until the value for the given CASRN is found.
 When no value is available, None is returned.
-Note that some properties, including the solid heat of formation and absolute entropy of formation are missing for water.
+Note that some properties, including the solid heat of formation (Hfs) and absolute entropy of formation (S0s) are missing for water.
 You can optionally pass a "method" to select which from databank to retrieve data:

 .. code-block:: python